Our writers hold no party line; their only allegiance is to clarity of thought, elegance of expression and independence of opinion.

-Our magazine’s reputation is founded on our unique approach to the art of journalism and the many brilliant writers we’ve published down the years: GK Chesterton, John Buchan, Graham Greene, John Betjeman, Evelyn and Auberon Waugh, Ian Fleming, Henry Fairlie, Alexander Chancellor, Iris Murdoch, Christopher and Peter Hitchens, Peregrine Worsthorne, Michael Lewis, Mark Steyn, Rod Liddle, Lionel Shriver…we could go on.
+Our magazine’s reputation is founded on our unique approach to the art of journalism and the many brilliant writers we’ve published down the years: G.K.
+Chesterton, John Buchan, Graham Greene, John Betjeman, Evelyn and Auberon Waugh, Ian Fleming, Henry Fairlie, Alexander Chancellor, Iris Murdoch, Christopher and Peter Hitchens, Peregrine Worsthorne, Michael Lewis, Christopher Buckley, Rod Liddle, P.J.
+O’Rourke, Lionel Shriver…we could go on.

 The Spectator is more cocktail party than political party.
 It is the place to come if you enjoy stimulating, original and funny writing.
 You might disagree with half of it, but you’ll enjoy reading all of it.